hernandoabella/coding-king/README.md

 ### Mobile App Development:
 - **Android:** Google's mobile operating system, based on the Linux kernel and designed primarily for touchscreen mobile devices.
-- **iOS:** Apple's mobile operating system, used on their iPhones, iPads, and iPod Touch devices.
+- **XCode:** Apple's mobile operating system, used on their iPhones, iPads, and iPod Touch devices.
 - **Flutter:** A mobile app SDK developed by Google for building beautiful, natively compiled applications for mobile, web, and desktop from a single codebase.

 By [Hernando Abella](https://www.hernandoabella.com) <br />